phant0mg33k/ST_API/README.md

 # ST_API
-Service Trade integration API
+Service Trade API Integration

+Currently the API consists of Data Objects which can be used to handle Request and Responses from the ServiceTrade API.

-Documentation is under construction!
+Class Level Documentation is currently being generated.

+The purpose of this application is to provide a framework to interact with ServiceTrade.